thinkjs/www.thinkjs.org/view/en/doc/2.0/adapter_websocket.md

 #### Check User Login

-Websocket get cookie when connected.
-So, you can check if the user is logined in the `open` Action.
+Websocket can get cookie when connected.
+So, you can check if the user is logged in in the `open` Action.
 For example:

 ```js
 export default class extends think.controller.base {